-Kirkland L. Hicks serves as Vice President, General Counsel, and Secretary of Towers Watson, a global consultancy created by the merger of Watson Wyatt and Towers Perrin.
+Kirkland L. Hicks serves as Executive Vice President, General Counsel, and Secretary of Lincoln Financial.
+Prior to this he served as general counsel of Towers Watson.
 In 2014, Kirkland was named one of the 100 most influential corporate counsel in the United States by the Legal 500 and one of the most influential black lawyers in the U.S. by Savoy Magazine.
 Prior to joining Towers Watson, Kirkland was an attorney at Orrick Herrington as well as at Shaw Pittman.
 Kirkland has a Bachelor’s degree in computer science, and he received his J.D. from Duke University School of Law, where he serves on the Board of Visitors.
 Kirkland also serves on the Board of Directors of the Association of Corporate Counsel’s DC Chapter.
 Kirkland has completed an executive leadership program at Harvard Business School, and is a member of the District of Columbia, Maryland, and Virginia Bars.

 Catherine M. Kilbane

-Catherine M. Kilbane is the Senior Vice President, General Counsel and Secretary of The Sherwin Williams Company, a Fortune 500 global manufacturer and retailer of paint and coatings.
+Catherine M. Kilbane served as the Senior Vice President, General Counsel and Secretary of The Sherwin Williams Company, a Fortune 500 global manufacturer and retailer of paint and coatings, from January 2013 through August 2017.
 Prior to joining Sherwin Williams, Cathy was the Senior Vice President, General Counsel and Secretary of American Greetings Corporation (from 2003 to 2012).
 She also worked for 16 years at Baker & Hostetler, where, as a partner, she chaired the Intellectual Property Transactions Group.
 Cathy serves on the board of directors of The Andersons (NASDAQ:ANDE), a Fortune 500 diversified agribusiness company, and on the board of trustees of University Hospitals Health System.
 She received her B.A. and her J.D. from Case Western Reserve University.

-Jonathan Pearl serves as Executive Vice President, Law & Compliance, for Sony Electronics Inc. as well as worldwide General Counsel of Sony Mobile.
-From 2005 to 2012, prior to joining Sony Electronics, Jonathan served as Corporate Vice President & General Counsel of Sony Ericsson.
+Jonathan Pearl served as Executive Vice President, Law & Compliance, for Sony Electronics Inc. as well as worldwide General Counsel of Sony Mobile until 2018.
+Prior to joining Sony Electronics, Jonathan served as Corporate Vice President & General Counsel of Sony Ericsson from 2005 to 2012.
 He started in-house as legal counsel at Apple UK, and was also a solicitor at Bates Wells & Brathwaite, a boutique City of London law firm.
 Throughout his career, Jonathan has been a strong advocate for legal industry innovation, and in 2014, Jonathan was named Individual of the Year by the Legal 500 for in-house legal practice in the technology industry.

 Steven M. Cook

-Steven M. Cook serves as Senior Vice President, General Counsel and Secretary of PulteGroup, one of the largest home builders in the United States.
+Steven M. Cook served as Executive Vice President, Chief Legal Officer and Secretary of PulteGroup, one of the largest home builders in the U.S. until March 2017.
 Steve joined PulteGroup in February 2006, after nearly 10 years with Sears, where he was Vice President, Deputy General Counsel and acting General Counsel.
 While at Sears, Steve also served on the Board of Directors of the Association of Corporate Counsel’s Chicago Chapter.
 In 2014, the Financial Times named Steve one of just six finalists for North America General Counsel of the Year.
 Prior to joining Sears, Steve spent 11 years with the Chicago office of Skadden Arps.
 Steve currently serves on the Boards of Junior Achievement of Georgia and the Boys and Girls Clubs of Metro Atlanta.
 Steve received his J.D. from the University of Illinois and his B.A. in Political Science from Northern Illinois University.

 Reena SenGupta is one of the leading analysts of the legal profession, and is the Founder and Managing Director of RSG Consulting, a global consultancy to in-house counsel and law firms.
 In 2005, Reena devised and launched the idea of ranking lawyers on innovation, which has become the FT Innovative Lawyers reports and awards.
 Reena is also a long-time contributor to the Financial Times and helped to establish the paper’s Law & Business page in 2001.
 Prior to that, as editor and publishing director of Chambers & Partners, she created the research methodology behind the Chambers’ guides to the legal profession, and launched the first Chambers Global guide.
 As a journalist and entrepreneur, Reena was a finalist in the Asian Women of Achievement Awards in 2009 for media professional of the year.